vondrakt/nanopore-read-annotation/README.md

 ### Analysis of repeat characteristics

-In this steps, coded reads are analyzed to quantify occurence of arrays of repeats in the reads, arrays length distribution and association (co-occurence) of individual repeat types (Fig.1F-G).
+In these steps, coded reads are analyzed to quantify occurences of satellite arrays in the reads, arrays length distribution and association (co-occurence) of individual repeat types (Fig.1F-G).

 #### Array lengths summary

-The length of array of repeats is calculated from coded reads using command:
+The array lenghts are analysed in coded reads using command:
 ```sh
 python_scripts/satellite_size_distribution.py -i coded_out -s 100 -c /testing_data/reference_database_satellite_and_retrotransposons.coding_table -o coded_length_table
 ```